JHorlamide/vencru-assesment/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to run

-In the project directory, you can run:
+To start the application run:

 ### `npm start`